sagunms/CarND-Advanced-Lane-Lines/README.md

 The project is written in python and utilises numpy, OpenCV, scikit learn and MoviePy.

-Here are the steps required to generate the model from scratch and run the project for vehicle tracking.
+Here are the steps required to generate the model from scratch and run the project for lane lines detection and tracking.

 #### Clone my project
 ```bash